ShaheerShah079/8BitComputerUsingDLS/README.md

 <h5>Arithmetic Logic Unit (ALU):</h5>

-Performs arithmetic and logical operations on binary data, including addition, subtraction, AND, OR, XOR, and more.
+Performs arithmetic and logical operations on binary data, including addition, subtraction, AND, OR, XOR, Not, Multiplication, Division and more.

 <h5>Flags:</h5>